 As the most popular CMS in the world, WordPress has become a lucrative target for cyber-attacks in the past.
 The 5.0 update will come with better security features to s

 The new WordPress theme, Twenty Nineteen, is highly responsive across all mobile devices and screen sizes.
-It is also fast, giving a better overall performance and improving website’s SERPs.
+It is also fast, giving better overall performance and improving the website’s SERPs.

 Cropping background images can be a boring and time-consuming job for any web designer.